 In addition, not only do the terms of commercial contracts need to be carefully prepared, there is the other party or parties to the transaction to consider.
 These companies often have different priorities and requirements that could potentially be detrimental to your business.
 As such, a competent commercial contract lawyer should be present to represent both the short and long-term interests of your organization in both drafting and negotiating commercial agreements with business partners.

-Further, should a dispute arise, a commercial contract lawyer may seek a solution that protects the client’s operations, assets or reputation, such as preparing a cease and desist letter to an individual or organization violating the company’s intellectual property rights.
-With authority from the client, a commercial contact lawyer may also file motions in court and seek to resolve disputes through mediation, arbitration or litigation.
+Further, should a dispute arise, a commercial contract attorney may seek a solution that protects the client’s operations, assets or reputation, such as preparing a cease and desist letter to an individual or organization violating the company’s intellectual property rights.
+With authority from the client, a commercial contract attorney may also file motions in court and seek to resolve disputes through mediation, arbitration or litigation.
 Overall, the basic goal of a commercial contract lawyer is to safeguard the best interests of the business he or she represents.

-Do I need a lawyer for business contracts?
+Do I need a lawyer for drafting business contracts?

 Extensive experience in customs disputes and enforcement, which stem from commercial contracts, is another of Le & Tran’s strong areas of practice.
 Some of these issues involve consultation with the provisions of Free Trade Agreements or finding solutions through international bodies, such as the World Trade Organization (WTO).
 Le & Tran has assisted numerous businesses with the navigation and resolution of all manner of customs disputes in Vietnam and worldwide to achieve the trade expansion goals of our clients.